sellflow/sellflow/README.md

 ## Features

 - 100% [React Native](https://facebook.github.io/react-native/) and [TypeScript](http://typescriptlang.org) built on [Expo](https://expo.io)
+- User Auth
+- Search & Filtering
+- Checkout Page
 - Plugs directly into your existing Shopify store
-- Android, iPhone and iPad
+- Android, iPhone and iPad, Web
 - Customizable to your brand's look and feel
 - Responsive layout: supports phones and tablets
 - Internationalization ready: all strings localized and ready to be translated into your customers' language.
 - Free and open source!
-- Maintained by a dedicated team
 - Commercial support available

 ## How to Contribute